aipennypi/LLM_Sentiment_Analysis/README.md

 Combined Model:

 Integrates VADER's compound sentiment scores as additional features for the SVC model.

+ Provides a Python-based sentiment analysis tool leveraging OpenAI's GPT-3.5 model.
+It uses the GPT model to classify the sentiment of tweets as positive, negative, or neutral.
+The implementation is tailored for datasets with a text column for tweet content and a sentiment column for ground truth labels.
 <h2>Data</h2>
 The project uses a dataset named Tweets.csv, which contains:<br>
 you can download from https://www.kaggle.com/datasets/yasserh/twitter-tweets-sentiment-dataset